vlladin/cohort-six/program-guide/program-details.md

 ### Self Directed
 Core development requires the ability to tackle a problem in a self-directed way.
 You will have a community of knowledgeable people to support you, but the ultimate responsibility for figuring things out is yours.
 The program will operate in much the same way.
 While mentorship is an important part of this program, mentors are there to unlock doors and remove barriers.
 There will be near-zero "teaching".
 ### Ability to Write Code
-You don't have to be a seasoned software engineer.
-But almost everyone who is successful in core development has some ability to use code to implement and validate their ideas.
+You don't have to be a senior software developer.
+But almost everyone who is successful in core development has some ability to use code to implement, therfore the cohort focuses mainly on software engineers.
 ### Intrinsically Motivated
 This is probably the most important one.
 You need a strong inherent desire to do this work.
 Working on open source and open protocols.
 Building decentralized peer to peer networks.
 Improving client architecture.
 Developing and improving low-level EVM mechanics.
 Contributing to the public good.